 The Board is responsible for determining whether a director is an independent director.
-Of the current directors, Rick Trotman is not an independent director because of his position as President and Chief Executive Officer.
-However, Darren Blasutti, Peter McRae, Jeffrey O'Neill and William Wulftange are considered to be independent directors of the Company as they have no ongoing interest or material relationship with the Company other than their shareholdings and stock options in the Company and serving as directors.
+Of the current directors, Richard Silas is not an independent director because of his position as Corporate Secretary.
+On the other hand, Glenn Kumoi, Peter McRae and Jeffrey O'Neill are considered to be independent directors of the Company as they have no ongoing interest or material relationship with the Company other than their shareholdings and stock options in the Company and serving as directors.